 The island of Milos is beautiful.
 “What’s good enough for Aphrodite is good enough for me,” notes philhellene Mary Norris, the famed “Comma Queen” who has worked at the New Yorker’s copy desk for years.
 Corfu is a beautiful and civilized place, as well.
 Don’t get Norris started on the Dodecanese—the island group in the southeastern Aegean.
 “The sea there.”
 That’s all the words she needs to describe one of the most beautiful places she’s seen on earth.

 Norris has had a lifelong fascination with Greece and the Greek language.
 Her new book is Greek to Me: Adventures of the Comma Queen.
-Norris will discuss the book, Greece, language (‘Signomi, then milow ellenica’ means ‘Sorry, I don’t speak Greek’), and the adventures she’s had there—amongst crumbling temples, olive trees, and ouzo—on May 1 at the Summit on Pike.
-Tickets are on sale now.
+Norris will discuss the book, Greece, language (‘Signomi, then milow ellenica’ means ‘Sorry, I don’t speak Greek’), and the adventures she’s had there—amongst crumbling temples, olive trees, and ouzo—on May 1 at the Forum at Town Hall.
+Tickets are sold out but there will be a stand-by line at the door.

 She first gravitated towards ancient Greece through movies.
 Time Bandits struck her.
 Jason and Argonauts did, as well.
 Ulysses.
 “I loved those movies.
 The minotaurs and gods and heroes.”
 She watched movies and read all the mythology.
 She grew to love the stories of the cyclops.
 The story of the Roman goddess Ceres, who turned men into pigs.
 Athena is her favorite Greek god.
 “She’s the goddess of wisdom.
 She never married.
 She was Zeus’s favorite, and she gave such good guidance.”
 Athena was also the goddess of war.
 She was known for her strategic skill in warfare.
 So fearsome she was born fully formed from Zeus’s forehead in full armor.